Maxwell denied bail on charges of luring girls for Epstein; accusers denounce her | Law-Order

 "No combination of conditions could reasonably assure her presence in court," the judge said in ordering continued confinement.
 "The defendant has the ability to live in hiding.
 She's good at it," Moe said in arguing against bail.

-Moe added that Maxwell has demonstrated she can "live off the grid, indefinitely."
-Moe said it took a year after Epstein's arrest to find Maxwell.
+Maxwell has demonstrated she can "live off the grid indefinitely," Moe said, adding it took a year after Epstein's arrest to find her.
 Prosecutors said her wealth and multiple citizenships - American, French and British - also supported the need for detention.
 Maxwell, Epstein's former girlfriend and longtime associate, was arrested in Bradford, New Hampshire, where authorities said she was hiding out at a sprawling property she bought in December in an all-cash transaction with her identity shielded.

 ALSO READ